T0nyLin/TAanywhere/README.md

 *12 June 2023*
 We have further developed the push notification function by adding more details.
 Now, we can send push notification to targetted device, show notification in application background.
 In apps, the notification will be displayed as an overlay alert, and is able to dismissed it.
 There is also an notification icon that can be dragged around on the screen.

 On the other hand, as an alternative of NUS Authentication, we choose to verify the users' identity as NUS students by sending an One-Time-Pass (OTP) to their NUS email when they register at our apps.
-This requires us to setup Firebase Command Line Interface (CLI), and develop a cloud function to prepare for user OTP Verification.
+This requires us to set up Firebase Command Line Interface (CLI) in our device, and develop a cloud function to prepare for user OTP Verification.

+*13 June 2023*
+When the mentors accept the query requests from **Browse Screen**, they are required to meet the mentee at the designated location within a time period.
+For this purpose, we have designed an in-apps timer that will countdown to record the reamining time.
+This timer can also be used to record the on-going timing of the mentoring session.

 ## Features